Welcome to Dunmore East Harbour:

 Once known primarily for its coastal beauty, Dunmore East became a thriving center of the herring industry.
 The combination of abundant catches and the invaluable contributions of these young women cemented the village’s reputation.
 Their determination and skill broke barriers in a male-dominated trade, leaving an indelible mark on the region’s history.

-Dunmore East in the 1920s was more than just a fishing village—it was a place where hard work, tradition, and a bit of dancing shaped a community’s future.
+Dunmore East in the 1920s wasn't only a fishing village—it was a place where hard work, tradition, and a bit of dancing shaped a community’s future.

 Photo 19 - The Day Dunmore East Caught a Piece of History